What Is Pronatalism?

 Antinatalism is the belief that humans should stop procreating.
 Some people believe that, for economic, environmental, or social reasons, humans should cease to exist.
 Further, they see the suffering that humans sometimes go through as useless.
 They believe it should be avoided at all costs.

 For various reasons, other groups want to reduce population and limit family size.
 The most predominant among these reasons is the environment.
-In a recent article on population control, HLI’s Brian Clowes, PhD, wrote that many countries have taken drastic measures.
+In an article on population control, HLI’s Brian Clowes, PhD, wrote that many countries have taken drastic measures.
 He states: “We have witnessed forced abortion and sterilization programs in China, Vietnam, Peru and many other countries, partly in support of programs to preserve the environment.
 There have been vast numbers of women sterilized or fitted with IUDs without their knowledge or consent for the same reason.”

-Why is this problematic?
+Why is This Problematic?

 In order to thrive, countries must stay at or above replacement levels.
 In developed countries where the birth rate is low, the population of elderly people is rising faster than the number of births.
 Thus, there are not enough people to replace the elderly in the workforce.
 And there are too few people to take care of them.
 In addition, in countries like China, where its now-rescinded one-child policy was in effect for many years, there is a shortage of women, as families either aborted or abandoned their baby girls.